 - Clean all the hoses and fittings.

 - Replace any cracked or broken hoses.

-Finally, Proper servicing of the Positive Crankcase Ventilation (PCV) system will help reduce overall vehicle emissions.
-So, This part may be small and not cost much, But plays a huge role in a healthy running engine.
+Finally, proper maintenance of the Positive Crankcase Ventilation (PCV) system, will help reduce overall vehicle emissions.
+So, this part may be small and not cost much, But plays a huge role, in a healthy running engine.